KostasAronis/stegajs/README.md

 Usage: stegajs retrieve [options]

 Options:
-  -d, --debug                       print additional debug information -c, --carrierFile <path-to-file>  the file in which the message is embedded -k, --keyFile <path-to-file>      your private keyfile used to decrypt the message -o, --outPath <path-to-folder>    the path to save the retrieved file -h, --help                        display help for command
+  -v, --videoFile <path-to-file>  the video file in which the message is embedded -k, --keyFile <path-to-file>    your private keyfile used to decrypt the message -o, --outPath <path-to-folder>  the path to save the retrieved file (default: "./out") -d, --debug                     print additional debug information (default: false) -t, --keepTemp                  keep temporary files after the process (default: false) -h, --help                      display help for command
 ```

 ## Create Key Usage